VENDORS: See How to Access E-Rate RFPs

 "E-Rate" is a commonly used term to refer to the U.S. Federal government's "Universal Service" program, which provides substantial discounts on telecommunications, Internet and technology products and services for schools and libraries.

-For more details, check out one of our presentations:
+For more details, check out our resources:

 All K-12 schools and libraries unless for-profit or with a >$50M endowment.
 A properly prepared application is good for a minimum 20% discount, even for well-do-to schools.
 Your discount level is derived from your free/reduced lunch percentage, with 0% free/reduced lunch qualifying for 20% discount, up to a maximum of 90% discount.